 - We have several first aiders available at each rehearsal and at concerts as well as a fully stocked first aid kit and accident book.

-- We are fully compliant with Child Performance Licensing, all our upcoming performances are covered by Individual performance licences or a Body of Persons Approval (BOPA) licence from either Rochdale Council or Brass Bands England.
+- We are fully compliant with Child Performance Licensing, all our upcoming performances are covered by Individual performance licenses or a Body of Persons Approval (BOPA) license from either Rochdale Council or Brass Bands England.

 I would like more information about what to expect when my child joins the band

-- We have a welcome pack for new youth members and potential new members which explains in further detail how our organisation operates.
+- We have a welcome pack for new youth members and potential new members which explains in further detail how our organization operates.

 - We have a facebook page where you can see many of the exciting projects we are currently involved in- you can direct message us for more information via our page too or you can email email@example.com.
 To speak to someone about your child joining the youth band, please email, call or text message our youth band manager Louise Crane firstname.lastname@example.org 07944396136 (if calling please call outside of school hours) who will be delighted to answer any questions you may have and provide any information that you require.

 I have questions or would like to raise a concern

 - We are only too happy to discuss any questions or concerns that any of our current members, prospective members or their families have, however big or small.
 If possible, in the first instance please speak to Louise Crane or any of the tutors directly who will be able to answer any queries or concerns that you have or will direct you to someone who can help.
 You can also message the youth band department manager Louise Crane directly via email to Youthband@middletonband.com at any time or by phone 07944396136 outside of school hours.